WhoCares258/WhoCares258/README.md

 ## Hi there 👋

+- I'm currently a Sunway University student
+- Keeping this quite empty for now
 <!--
 **WhoCares258/WhoCares258** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.